shopware/docs/products/extensions/b2b-suite/guides/installation/README.md

 ./psh.phar docker:destroy   # clear the whole docker cache
 ```

-To start the docker environment just type
+To start the Docker environment, just type in your command line.

 ```bash
 ./psh.phar docker:start
 ```

-on your command line.
-The several containers are booted and afterwards you can login into your web container with
+Several containers are booted.
+Later you can login into your web container with:

 ```bash
 ./psh.phar docker:ssh
 ```

-After that, you can start the initialization process by typing
+After that, you can start the initialization process by typing:

 ```bash
 ./psh.phar init